microsoftgraph/msgraph-sdk-powershell/src/Notes/beta/docs/Get-MgBetaSiteOnenoteResource.md

 ## SYNOPSIS
 The image and other file resources in OneNote pages.
-Getting a resources collection is not supported, but you can get the binary content of a specific resource.
+Getting a resources collection isn't supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.